-When designing a kitchen it is important to start thinking early about how to plan kitchen lighting.
-The kitchen is the ultimate multi-tasking room in the home – a space to prepare food, entertain, and work from home.
-The right lighting should allow the kitchen to flow seamlessly through each of these roles.
+The kitchen is the ultimate multi-tasking room in the home – a space to prepare food, entertain and (these days) work from home.
+The right kitchen lighting layout should allow the kitchen to flow seamlessly through each of these roles.

-A good lighting scheme will offer different levels of brightness and be able to alter the mood and feel of the room.
-It can make a space feel larger or cosier with a combination of well-placed task and mood lighting
+Good kitchen lighting ideas will offer different levels of brightness and be able to alter the mood and feel of the room.
+Lighting schemes can make a space feel larger or cozier with a combination of well-placed task and mood lighting.

 'Lighting is an extremely important element of a kitchen's design,' explains Daniel Bowler, Director of Eggersmann UK.
 'Yet it is often something that gets left until last.
 Including it as part of the early planning process if you are redesigning your kitchen will give a much more effective result.'

 When thinking about how to plan a kitchen lighting scheme, you need to ensure it includes three types of lighting: task, accent and ambient.